John Brown (physician, born 1735)

-John Brown (1735 – 17 October 1788) was a Scottish physician and the creator of the Brunonian system of medicine.
+John Brown (1735 – 17 October 1788) was a British physician from Berwickshire, Scotland who created the Brunonian system of medicine.

 Life

-Brown was born in Berwickshire, the son of a day-laborer.
+Brown was born in Berwickshire, the son of a day-labourer.
 He was able to obtain an early and 'excellent classical education' from Mr. William Cruickshank, "one of the most celebrated teachers Scotland has produced."
 Brown had a particular ability for Latin, and was an early reader, having read the whole of the Old Testament by age 5.
-As one of his contemporaries, Thomas Beddoes, a renowned English physician, wrote in 1795: "I conclude that he was endowed with that quickness of sympathy and that sensibility to the charms of nature, which characterize the infancy of genius."
+As one of his contemporaries, Thomas Beddoes, a renowned fellow physician, wrote in 1795: "I conclude that he was endowed with that quickness of sympathy and that sensibility to the charms of nature, which characterize the infancy of genius."

 He was forced, however, to leave the parish school at Duns, Scottish Borders due to his family's poverty, and was apprenticed to a local weaver.
 His son later wrote, for someone so "highly cultivated": "it may be readily conceived how truly disgusting the sordid life of one of the lowest mechanical businesses must have proved."
 Brown left, at the age of twenty, and headed to Edinburgh, enrolled in divinity classes at the University of Edinburgh, and worked part-time as a private tutor.
 In 1759 he discontinued his theological studies, began the study of medicine, and became the private tutor for the family of the leading Edinburgh physician William Cullen.
 He also became the Latin secretary for Cullen, and also was treated effectively as an assistant professor.
 In 1761 Brown became a member of the Royal Medical Society in Edinburgh, which Cullen has helped to found.

 Brown played a role in the passionate debates in the Society regarding the reform of medical theory and practice, which had been inaugurated by Albrecht von Haller regarding neuropsychology and promoted by Cullen in Edinburgh.